URL Encoding Explained: When, Why, and How to Encode URLs

 - Space →

-%20 &→%26=→%3D/→%2Fü(U+00FC) →%C3%BC(UTF-8 encoded, two bytes)- 😀 (U+1F600) →
+%20 &→%26=→%3D/→%2Fü(U+00FC) →%C3%BC(two UTF-8 bytes)- 😀 (U+1F600) →

 %F0%9F%98%80(four bytes)